-This is a piece composed by Tina Jordan Rees for the Distil Showcase which was held on May 9th 2014 in the Tolbooth Stirling.
-The piece was written for McFall’s Chamber with 2 violins, viola, cello and double bass with the addition of piano.
-This is a live recording from the showcase, the piece is played by McFall’s Chamber with Victoria Amy Robinson on piano.
+Tina composed this piece for the Distil Showcase, 9th May 2014.
+The piece was written for McFall’s Chamber – 2 violins, viola, cello and double bass, with the addition of piano.
+This is a live recording from the showcase – the piece is played by McFall’s Chamber with Victoria Amy Robinson on piano.

-A custom music track to be performed to by the McDonald School of Irish Dance in the U-15 Choreography at the Mid Atlantic Oireachtas 2013.
-All three tunes compositions by Tina: Tripod’s Frolics, Up and Down, McDonald School Dancers.
+This track was commissioned by the McDonald School of Irish Dancing to be used at the Mid Atlantic Oireachtas 2013.
+The track is made up of three of Tina’s compositions; Tripod’s Frolics, Up and Down, and McDonald School Dancers.

 Tina Jordan Rees & Megan Henderson

 The following track is of Tina and Megan Henderson (fiddle).
-Tina recorded this track for a project as part of a project for her BA (Hons) Scottish Music.
-The first tune is Emmett’s Hedgehog by Niall Vallely then November 9 and Remember That One Time both by Tina.
+Tina recorded this track as part of a project for her BA (Hons) Scottish Music.

-Below are live mp3 recordings from Tina’s final piano recital of the BA (Hons) in Scottish Music.
-She is joined by a number of fantastic musicians (Megan Henderson, Claire Hastings, Ruth Tarr, Ryan Young, Kevin Murphy, David Foley) on some of the tracks.
-All of the sets are arranged by Tina.
-Megan Henderson co-arranged the Where’s The Kitty set, Claire Hastings co-arranged The Fause Bride, Ruth Tarr co-arranged Cille Pheadair and the final set was co-arranged with Ryan Young, Kevin Murphy and David Foley.
+Here are live mp3 recordings from Tina’s final piano recital of the BA (Hons) in Scottish Music.
+She is joined by a number of fantastic musicians; Megan Henderson, Claire Hastings, Ruth Tarr, Ryan Young, Kevin Murphy, and David Foley.
+Below are the performance notes.

 The first tune here is a lovely slow tune by the great fiddler Liz Carroll.
 Tina wrote the second tune in this set for her sister Lindsay.